EASA encourages particular attention to be paid to clear messaging when advertising is likely to reach children or features them.

-The majority of the national advertising codes which are enforced by the self-regulatory bodies are based on the International Chamber of Commerce (ICC) Consolidated Code of Advertising and Marketing Communication Practice (2011).
-The ICC Code contains several provisions regarding advertising to children like article 18 ‘Children and young people' and article D5 'Digital marketing communications and children’ created because children are often very adept at adopting new technologies, media and devices.
+The majority of the national advertising codes which are enforced by the self-regulatory bodies are based on the International Chamber of Commerce’s Advertising and Marketing Communications Code (ICC Code).
+The ICC Code contains several provisions regarding advertising to children like article 18 ‘Children and teens’ and articles C7 ‘Marketing communications and children’ created because children are often very adept at adopting new technologies, media and devices.

-In addition, the Framework for Responsible Food and Beverage Marketing Communications includes a specific part on responsible food marketing to children.
+In addition, ICC’s Framework for Responsible Food and Beverage Marketing Communications includes a specific part on responsible food marketing to children.
 This guidance paper has been developed by the International Chamber of Commerce and offers a detailed interpretation of the existing rules on food advertising.

 The Audiovisual Media Services Directive 2010/13/EU (2018 version) includes rules for the protection of minors that apply to all audiovisual services.
 In particular, article 9.2 of the Directive exhort the Member States and the Commission to encourage media service providers to develop codes of conduct regarding inappropriate audiovisual commercial communications for foods and drinks that are high in fat, sugar and salt, aired around or in children’s programmes.